Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 #### Use one of the starters as the basis for your unique site

-To make your site unique in style, you first need to work with the file **`src/gatsby-plugin-theme-ui/index.js`** with which you can control the style of the entire site.
+To make your website look unique, you first need to work with the file **`src/gatsby-plugin-theme-ui/index.js`** with which you can control the style of the entire site.
+Basically, starters look different because of the different settings of this file.
 More about it here: [Style settings](#style-settings).

-Thanks to the different settings of this file, starters look different.

 Also, all starters have a different main page, **`src/pages/index.mdx`** and content.
 Read about all this below in the guide.